Last Updated on 2025/04/19

 Take the time to refine your logging now to produce logs that are easy to search through and understand the trace of your API requests.

 We will now generate some load on our API using k6 and see how it performs.
-We briefly saw k6 at the end of the week 7 practical.
-To refresh, k6 is a load testing tool that is written in Go but provides an interface using a JavaScript subset.
+We briefly saw k6 at the end of the Scaling Stateless Components practical [1].
+To review, k6 is a load testing tool that is written in Go but provides an interface using a subset of JavaScript.

 It will help us to generate a large number of concurrent API requests.
-Install k6 from: https://k6.io/docs/get-started/installation/
+If you have not already done so, install k6 from: https://k6.io/docs/get-started/installation/

 We want to simulate the following scenario using our testing framework.